 We fully intended to visit (it’s why we went to Flores!), but by the time we got there, we had seen oodles of ruins in Mexico and were not remotely interested in paying around $30/person to drive two hours each way in a van and check out even more ruins–no matter how stunning they are supposed to be.

 Who knows, maybe we’ll come back to see them one day!

 We also didn’t pay for a tour at Semuc Champey, opting to explore independently instead.

-A little over half of the miscellaneous cost ($46.05, or $23.03/person) on our travel budget for Guatemala is from getting our teeth cleaned in Antigua–our first small foray into medical tourism!
+A little over half of our miscellaneous trip to Guatemala cost ($46.05, or $23.03/person) is from getting our teeth cleaned in Antigua–our first small foray into medical tourism!

 Guatemala uses the Guatemalan quetzal, available at any ATM (our preferred method for getting cash abroad.
 Foreign debit cards are easy to use with ATM machines.

 Guatemala is a very cash-based country, so don’t expect to use your credit cards for much of anything while on your trip.

 Like in most developing countries, you can book tours and activities online in advance–but you will pay a steep markup.

 If you’re comfortable with a bit of uncertainty and traveling Guatemala on a budget (or simply don’t like overpaying for things), consider negotiating all tours and activities in person once you arrive.

 We are very satisfied with the cost of our Guatemala trip: this is the lowest per day cost we have recorded since we started tracking our full-time travels, beating out even Morocco and Bosnia.